WRITTEN BY: BRUCE LOVELACE

 It's very popular in landscape photography, but can be used in portraits, nature photos, and many other types of photography.
 Simply stated, this rule says you should place your main subject very close to or aligned with imaginary lines at the 1/3 distances from either edge of your camera's frame.

 You can also place the subject at the intersection of two of those 1/3 lines.
 Some newer cameras have the ability to have those lines show up on your LCD screen or inside your viewfinder.
-For more examples and tips on composing photos and the rule of thirds, there's a separate article on just the rule of thirds here and a very detailed article with more composition tips here.
+For more examples and tips on composing photos and the rule of thirds, there's a separate article on just the rule of thirds here and a very detailed article with 10 composition techniques here.

 Eliminating clutter in your photos can often give them a lot more visual impact.
 Crop in closer to emphasize your subject more.
 It's simple to do.

 While teaching a photo workshop last year at a local high school I realized how much my students could benefit from this technique.
 I use this technique frequently and like to crop in closer and simplify many of my photos.
 I confessed to my photography students in that class how I often turn into "Captain Cropper" and it really will help you improve a lot of your photographs.

 You can do some "cropping" in two different ways.
 The first is the easiest way.
 You can simply use your zoom lens and zoom in closer to your subject while you are composing your photo.
 This makes your main subject more dominant in the photo.
 The first photo below is a nice photo, but look how the emphasis is changed.
 The orange sky and cloud details are more prevalent when I zoomed in closer.